kommitters/kadena.ex/README.md

 ## Want to jump in?

 Check out our [Good first issues][good-first-issues], this is a great place to start contributing if you're new to the project!

+We welcome contributions from anyone!
+Check out our [contributing guide][contributing] for more information.

 ## Changelog